-Specifically, the task force will review the following for the 2021-2025 term of council and prepare recommendations on:
+Specifically, the task force reviewed the following for the 2021-2025 term of council and prepared recommendations on:

 - Mayor and councillor remuneration